sthaid/proj_mandelbrot_set2/android-project/README.txt

     List of devices attached
     ZY227NX9BT	device
 - In another terminal run 'adb shell logcat -s SDL/APP'.
-  Debug prints should be shown once the reversi app is built, installed, and run.
+  Debug prints should be shown once the app is built, installed, and run.

 Setup the build directory structure:
 - cd android-project
 - do_setup
-  This should create the SDL2-2.0.12, and SDL2-2.0.12/build/org.sthaid.reversi dirs.
+  This should create the SDL2-2.0.12, and SDL2-2.0.12/build/org.sthaid.mbs2 dirs.

 Build and install on your device, this installs a 'Debug' build.
 - do_debug_build_and_install
-  The installed app name is 'Reversi'.

 Refer to the next section on how to make a 'Release' build which can be published on the Google Play store.